Home

 Important: Windshield washer fluids contain methanol to prevent it from freezing during the winter season.
 Methanol is toxic, and you shouldn’t ingest it, as even small quantities can lead to permanent organ damage and blindness.

-1. Park your vehicle on level ground and open your vehicle hood.
+1. Park your vehicle on level ground and open your car hood.

-5. In case of a low fluid level, mix the washer fluid with distilled water according to the recommended ratio.
+1. In case of a low washer fluid level, mix the washer fluid with distilled water according to the recommended ratio.

-The warning light should disappear shortly after refilling the reservoir, but If it doesn’t, then there’s an issue with the washer fluid lever sensor or the windshield washer system wiring.
+The low fluid light should disappear shortly after refilling the washer reservoir, but if it doesn’t, then there’s an issue with the washer fluid level sensor or the windshield washer system wiring.
 In this case, you should always go for a professional repair service.

 Coming up next are a few questions you may have about your car’s windshield washer system.

-Here are the answers to three questions about the washer system.
+Here are the answers to four questions about the washer system.

 1. Can You Use Water in Place of Windshield Wiper Fluid?